Ning Cai (magician): Career in magic and entertainment

 Cai gained recognition for the magic tricks that she honed after watching David Copperfield and Princess Tenko from the age of 5.
 In 2006, she joined a local magic competition and was placed second runner up.
 This win fuelled her desire to become a full-time professional performer.

 Cai was acknowledged as "Singapore’s only professional female magician" by publications including The Straits Times, Lianhe Zaobao, The New Paper, My Paper, Mediacorp Channel 8 News and Lianhe Wanbao.
-She disliked being typecast as the typical female who only performed magic with silks, flowers or rabbits, so she incorporated fire-eating, samurai swords, fire balls and weapons in her shows.
-She also started an online magic shop, The Little Magic Shop.
+She disliked being typecast as the typical female who only performed magic with silks, flowers or rabbits, so over the years she incorporated fire-eating, samurai swords, fire balls and weapons onto her shows.

+Cai formed a collaboration with her manager J C Sum in various illusion shows across Asia, they had helped put Singapore on the world map with their daring magic performances and captivating illusions for a myriad of renowned events.
+By 2008, Cai and Sum were the highest paid magicians in Singapore.
+In July 2008, they established the Ultimate Magic, Singapore's first permanent illusion show at The Arena in the entertainment district of Clarke Quay.
+The illusion show would later closed in August 2009.